alexwlchan/alexwlchan.net/src/_drafts/supposedly-simple-image-layout.md

   </figcaption>
 </figure>

+The percentage values are relative to the containing element -- in this case, the grid items that were coloured red/green/blue.
 This gets us flush edges, but now the images have been distorted -- they've been stretched to fill the container.
 (Notice how Jupiter has become much less circular.)